 Snowshoeing is another fantastic thing to do in Jasper

 In a typical year the trails near the town of Jasper like those in the Patricia Lake and Pyramid Basin area are excellent for short duration outings.
 But this year, snow cover is low in the valley so heading up Maligne Road into an area with lots of snow is a great idea.

 Medicine Lake is very popular – but for a less well known trail leave Medicine Lake after approximately a kilometre and head up Watchtower Canyon to the frozen falls.

 Other options for snowshoeing include Wabasso Lake, Valley of the Five Lakes, Bald Hills and the trails in the vicinity of Fairmont Jasper Park Lodge.

-Sign up for an ice climbing adventure in Maligne Canyon
+Sign up for some ice climbing in Maligne Canyon

 It might not be the first thing you think of – it certainly wasn’t for me but it turned out to be a huge thrill and a whole lot of fun.
 Most people explore Maligne Canyon on foot, wearing a pair of crampons.

 While I highly recommend that activity, for those who want a real adventure, sign on with Max Darrah, founder and guide of Rockaboo.
 For people new to the sport, he’ll safely take you through all the steps – from gearing up, to rappelling down a frozen waterfall to climbing said waterfall.